Derek Carr Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Matchup vs. Denver

-- Carr averaged 245.6 passing yards per game in nine matchups against the Broncos, 15.9 yards fewer than his over/under for Sunday.
+- Carr averaged 245.6 passing yards per game in nine matchups against the Broncos, 15.9 yards below his over/under for Sunday.

-- Carr threw a touchdown pass in six of those games against the Broncos, and threw multiple touchdown passes twice.
+- Carr threw a touchdown pass in six of those contests against the Broncos, and threw multiple TDs two times.

 - Note: Carr's stats vs. Broncos date back to 2016.

-- The 222.8 yards per game the Broncos are giving up through the air makes them the NFL's fifth-ranked pass defense.
+- The 222.8 passing yards the Broncos give up per game makes them the NFL's fifth-ranked pass defense this season.

-- The Broncos have given up five touchdowns through the air (1.0 per game).
+- The Broncos have allowed five touchdowns through the air (1.0 per game).
 They are second in the league in that category.

 Recent Performances

-- Carr has 788 passing yards (262.7 ypg), completing 61.6% of his passes and throwing four touchdown passes and three interceptions over his last three games.
+- Over his last three games, Carr has recorded 788 passing yards (262.7 yards per game) while going 69-for-112 (61.6% completion percentage) and throwing four touchdowns and three interceptions.

 Carr's Las Vegas Teammates